jnewblanc/rpmbuilder/README.md

 # rpmbuilder

-A collection of scripts to enable rpm building in a docker container.
+A framework and collection of scripts to facilitate building rpms in a docker container.

 ### Installation ###
 1. Install docker